julia-ha/food-visualizer/README.md

 ![Alt text](/sitemap/sitemap.JPG)

 ## User Stories
-1. as a user, I can create and login to an account
+1. as a user, I can create and log in to an account
 2. as a user, I can view all items I've eaten so far
 3. as a user, I can add and delete items to list of things I've eaten so far
-4. as a user, I can see my items by food group
-5. as a user, I can see the environmental results of my items
+4. as a user, I can see the environmental results of my items

 ## Research Topics
 * (6 points) Integrate user authentication
+** Implement sign up, registration, secure login and logout
-* (3 points) External API
+* (2 points) CSS Framework
-** USDA food database to identify input